zlataya/guessinggame/README.md

-Guess the number of files in your directory\n makefile was run at: Sun Jun  9 23:55:51 2019\n
+Guess the number of files in your directory<br />
+makefile was run at: Mon Jun 10 00:05:50 2019<br />
 The number of lines in the script: 38